William Villiers, 2nd Earl of Jersey: Biography

-Jersey was the son of Edward Villiers, 1st Earl of Jersey and his wife Barbara, daughter of William Chiffinch.
-His father had held several appointments as a Tory statesman, while his mother was a Jacobite who was created suo jure Countess of Jersey in the Jacobite peerage by the exiled Pretender, James Francis Edward Stuart, in 1716.
+Jersey was the son of Edward Villiers, 1st Earl of Jersey, and his wife Barbara, daughter of William Chiffinch.
+His father had held several appointments as a Tory statesman, while his mother was an overt Jacobite who was created suo jure Countess of Jersey in the Jacobite peerage by the exiled Pretender, James Francis Edward Stuart, in 1716.

 Jersey was educated at Queens' College, Cambridge, graduating in 1700, before travelling in France where his father was ambassador in Paris.
 Despite being underage, on his return to England, he was appointed to the sinecure office of Teller of the Receipt of the Exchequer.
-Sir John Stanley, 1st Baronet was appointed to officiate for him, but on the accession of Queen Anne in 1702, Jersey had to relinquish the office in return for a pension.
+Sir John Stanley, 1st Baronet, was appointed to officiate for him, but on the accession of Queen Anne in 1702, Jersey had to relinquish the office in return for a pension.

 Between 1702 and 1703 he undertook the Grand Tour to Italy, and stayed in Florence, Padua, Venice and Rome, where he visited the Duke of Shrewsbury on three occasions in summer 1702.
 While in Florence in 1703 he commissioned Massimiliano Soldani Benzi to produce a bronze medallion portrait of himself.

 He represented Kent in the House of Commons from 1705 to 1708.
 He was classed as a "churchman" and a Tory on two lists of the House early in 1708.
 In August 1707, a county meeting attempted to have Jersey replaced by Percival Hart as a member of parliament for Kent, and Jersey opted to not contest the 1708 British general election.

 By 1710, Jersey had gained some notoriety, in part owing to an alleged affair with the Duchess of Montagu.
 In 1711, he succeeded his father as earl and assumed his seat in the House of Lords.
 From here, he supported Robert Harley's ministry and remained a Tory after Harley's fall from power and imprisonment in 1715.
 Like his parents, Jersey had Jacobite sympathies and in April 1716 he was created Earl of Jersey in the Jacobite peerage by the Old Pretender, although it is unknown if Jersey was being rewarded for a specific action on behalf of the exiled House of Stuart.